awsdocs/aws-java-developer-guide-v2/doc_source/credentials.rst

 Setting an Alternate Credentials Profile
 ----------------------------------------
-The |sdk-java| uses the `default` profile by default, but there are ways to customize which profile is sourced from the credentials file.
+The |sdk-java| uses the default profile, but there are ways to customize which profile is sourced from the credentials file.

 You can use the :code:`AWS_PROFILE` environment variable to change the profile loaded by the SDK.

-For example, on |unixes|, you run the following command to change the profile to `myProfile`.
+For example, in |unixes|, you run the following command to change the profile to `myProfile`.

 .. code-block:: sh

     export AWS_PROFILE="myProfile"

-On Windows, you use the following.
+In Windows, run the following command.

 .. code-block:: bat

     set AWS_PROFILE="myProfile"

-Setting the :code:`AWS_PROFILE` environment variable affects credential loading for all officially supported AWS SDKs and Tools (including the AWS CLI and the AWS CLI for PowerShell).
+Setting the :code:`AWS_PROFILE` environment variable affects credential loading for all officially supported AWS SDKs and tools, for example the AWS CLI and the AWS Tools for PowerShell.
-To change only the profile for a Java application, you can use the system property `aws.profile` instead.
+To change only the profile for a Java application, use the system property `aws.profile` instead.

 Setting an Alternate Credentials File Location
 ----------------------------------------------